 Types of Thermal Interface Materials

-• Thermal Pads/Insulators – Typically made of polymerized silicone rubbers in the form of easy-to-handle solids that will become soft at high temperatures.
+- Thermal Pads / Insulators – Typically made of polymerized silicone rubbers in the form of easy-to-handle solids that will become soft at high temperatures.

-• Thermally Conductive Adhesive Tapes - Acrylic or silicone pressure-sensitive tapes designed to bond the heat sink and heat-generating component.
+- Thermally Conductive Adhesive Tapes - Acrylic or silicone pressure-sensitive tapes designed to bond the heat sink and heat-generating component.

-• Phase Change Materials – Primarily waxes that are solid at room temperature and melt at high temperatures.
+- Phase Change Materials – Primarily waxes that are solid at room temperature and melt at high temperatures.

-• Thermal Compounds or Greases – Grease substance made of silicone or hydrocarbon oils with a thermally conductive ceramic filler.
+- Thermal Compounds or Greases – Grease substance made of silicone or hydrocarbon oils with a thermally conductive ceramic filler.

-• Thermally Conductive Epoxy/Adhesives – An Epoxy or silicone based formulation.
+- Thermally Conductive Epoxy/Adhesives – An Epoxy or silicone-based formulation.

-Each of these types of thermal interface materials contains different characteristics with their own advantages and disadvantages.
 Choosing the right material for your application can be difficult.
 Download our Free Guide: How to Select the Right Thermal Interface Material to learn more about these materials.